 If you have enough time and money to eat out or get your hair styled, you have enough money to be generous.
 Let’s look for opportunities to thank those who serve us by being people who care about tipping.

-Scott has some great stories of being blessed by a tip.
+Taylor has some great stories of being blessed by a tip.
 In fact, one time a man tipped him $50 on a $20 lunch tab.
-Scott had chatted with the man’s children and made sure they had a great lunch.
-Then that man made sure Scott had an awesome day by sharing a big tip with him.
+Taylor had chatted with the man’s children and made sure they had a great lunch.
+Then that man made sure Taylor had an awesome day by sharing a big tip with him.
+Keeping in mind, this was during his fast food days!
+So, maybe fast food places should receive tips, too!
 We would love to hear your stories of being blessed by a tip.
 Leave them below or tell us on Facebook or Twitter.

 Now let’s get out there and Make it happen!